Norfolk Island: Geography

+The island's highest point is Mount Bates reaching 319 m above sea level, located in the northwest quadrant of the island.
+The majority of the terrain is suitable for farming and other agricultural uses.
+Phillip Island, the second largest island of the territory, is located at 29°07′S 167°57′E, 7 km south of the main island.
+Norfolk and Phillip islands were formed from several basaltic volcanic eruptions between 3.1 and 2.3 million years ago, with much of the volcanic deposits now eroded.
+There are four main strata, the oldest being Ball Bay basalts, the 2.66-2.69 million years old, Duncombe Bay basalts, the about 2.4 million years old Cascade basalts and the most recent Steeles Point basalts.
+The islands form the highest point on the Norfolk Ridge, part of the submerged continent Zealandia.
+Nepean Island, also to the south of Norfolk Island consists of late Pleistocene coarse marine calcareous rock (sand, coral and shell fragments cemented with lime), a rock type also found in a small area of Norfolk Island near Kingston.

 The coastline of Norfolk Island consists, to varying degrees, of cliff faces.
 A downward slope exists towards Slaughter Bay and Emily Bay, the site of the original colonial settlement of Kingston.
 There are no safe harbour facilities on Norfolk Island, with loading jetties existing at Kingston and Cascade Bay.
 All goods not domestically produced are brought in by ship, usually to Cascade Bay.
 Emily Bay, protected from the Pacific Ocean by a small coral reef, is the only safe area for recreational swimming, although surfing waves can be found at Anson and Ball Bays.

 The climate is subtropical and mild, with little seasonal differentiation.
-The island is the eroded remnant of a basaltic volcano active around 2.3 to 3 million years ago, with inland areas now consisting mainly of rolling plains.
-It forms the highest point on the Norfolk Ridge, part of the submerged continent Zealandia.

 The area surrounding Mount Bates is preserved as the Norfolk Island National Park.
 The park, covering around 10% of the land of the island, contains remnants of the forests which originally covered the island, including stands of subtropical rainforest.

-The park also includes the two smaller islands to the south of Norfolk Island, Nepean Island and Phillip Island.
+The park also includes the two smaller islands to the south of Norfolk Island, Nepean and Phillip islands.
 The vegetation of Phillip Island was devastated due to the introduction during the penal era of pest animals such as pigs and rabbits, giving it a red-brown colour as viewed from Norfolk; however, pest control and remediation work by park staff has recently brought some improvement to the Phillip Island environment.

 The major settlement on Norfolk Island is Burnt Pine, located predominantly along Taylors Road, where the shopping centre, post office, bottle shop, telephone exchange and community hall are located.
 Settlement also exists over much of the island, consisting largely of widely separated homesteads.

 Government House, the official residence of the Administrator, is located on Quality Row in what was the penal settlement of Kingston.
 Other government buildings, including the court, Legislative Assembly and Administration, are also located there.
 Kingston's role is largely a ceremonial one, however, with most of the economic impetus coming from Burnt Pine.